-He doesn't stop talking, and oh how I cherish the sound of his voice.
-He is a happy, funny, sensitive, compassionate, and OH SO strong willed child! (just so you know that preemie "strong will" does NOT go away).
+He is now a teenager, who is quirky funny teenager, w, and oh how I cherish the sound of his voice.
+He also continues to be OH SO strong willed child! (just so you know that preemie "strong will" does NOT go away).

-Of course this is just a short summary of the past ten years.
+Of course this is just a short summary of the past 17 years.

-I couldn't be begin to tell you in just one page all the ups and downs and emotions of our journey.
+I couldn't begin to tell you in just one page all the ups and downs and emotions of our journey as it continues.

-I can tell you, is would I have change anything, probably, who wants their child suffer? however, I have learned so
+I can tell you, is would I have change anything, probably, however, I have learned so

 much about myself and about this unique world they call special needs, My son teaches me more about life on a daily basis than anyone could in a